 The City of Ottawa created the MMQDC with a mandate to recover investment through sale or long term lease.
 It's mandate was to preserve and promote the heritage character of the Square, to improve arts and heritage programming and community activities, and to accommodate tourist and heritage activities in the Square.

-There are plans to replace Clapp House with a large 3-4 story multi-use building.
-Zoning of the other buildings has been changed to allow a wider range of uses.
-(Lot lines for the Weavers House are to be adjusted, the Carriage Shed can be expanded to its original size, Weavers House and Ayres Building can expand their foot-print by 30%.)
+There were plans to replace Clapp House with a large 3-4 story multi-use building.
+Zoning of the other buildings were changed to allow a wider range of uses.
+Lot lines for the Weavers House were adjusted.
+The Carriage Shed could be expanded to its original size, Weavers House and Ayres Building could expand their foot-print by 30%.

 The Rideau Township Historical Society (RTHS) developed a business plan for Dickinson House as a living museum depicting the role the Dickinson family played in the social, cultural, and economic history of Manotick, while working with the WMMI to have Dickinson Square declared a National Historic site.
 No progress has been made on this plan.
 The RTHS has an annual agreement with the WMMI to use Dickinson House and the Carriage Shed.

 In 2016, several properties were sold: Clapp House, Ayers Building, Weavers House.
 The Holloway property (vacant land) was being devoped by the City and Community as a Remembrance Park, honouring Canada's veterans.
 Dickinson House and the Carriage Shed did not receive any viable offers, so the City of Ottawa decided to retain public ownsership, and will enter into long-term leases with the current occupants.